alimeshkat/hack-to-kotlin/recipes/java-to-kotlin/2-domain-models/Recipe.md

 2) Clean-up Lombok annotations e.g. `@Data`
 3) Convert recipe models to `Data Classes` (ok but how?)
 4) Make sure the properties are:
-    1) `nullable` (e.g. name:String?) were it's needed, like the request object properties
+    1) `nullable` (e.g. name:String?) were it's needed, like the request object properties.
+Remove '= null' when possible.
     2) declared in the primary constructor
     3) **public** (without any modifier)
     4) and, immutable (`val`)